 There is no cure for dyshidrotic eczema.
 However, there are ways to manage the condition.
 A doctor may prescribe:

-- washing with lukewarm water
+- washing with lukewarm water because very hot or cold water may irritate the skin

-- avoiding direct contact with skin-irritating ingredients or products
+- avoiding direct contact with skin-irritating ingredients or products such as detergents and cleansing agents

 - draining large, painful blisters with a sterile needle